damianoneill/nc-hammer/README.md

 [![Go Report Card](https://goreportcard.com/badge/damianoneill/nc-hammer)](http://goreportcard.com/report/damianoneill/nc-hammer)
 [![license](https://img.shields.io/github/license/damianoneill/nc-hammer.svg)](https://github.com/damianoneill/nc-hammer/blob/master/LICENSE)

+If you don't have a Go evnironment setup, you can __dowload a binary__ from the [releases](https://github.com/damianoneill/nc-hammer/releases) page.

 The tool uses a yaml file to define the test setup.
 A sample [Test Suite](./suite/testdata/testsuite.yml) is included in the repository.

 ## Test Suite